lofar-astron/PyBDSF/doc/source/ug_basics.rst

 Commands
 --------
-As in CASA, PyBDSM uses a number of commands to list input parameters for tasks, to execute the tasks, etc. The PyBDSM commands are as follows:
+As in CASA, PyBDSF uses a number of commands to list input parameters for tasks, to execute the tasks, etc. The PyBDSF commands are as follows:

 .. parsed-literal::